SantiagoAlfaroMarti/Backend_LasNaves/README.md

 ## Database Schema

-    - Person - Access: A person can have multiple accesses.
-One to one relationship many.
+    - Person - Access: A person can be linked to several different accesses.
+One-to-many relationship.

-    - Room - Access: A room can have multiple entrances.
-One to many relationship.
+    - Room - Access: A room can register multiple accesses.
+One-to-many relationship.

-    - Person - Access_History: A person can have multiple access records access history.
-One to many relationship.
+    - Person - Access History: Each person can have multiple access records in their history.
+One-to-many relationship.

-    - Room - Access_History: A room can have multiple access history records access.
-One to many relationship.
+    - Room - Access History: Each room can have several records in its access history.
+One-to-many relationship.

-    - Access - Access_History: Each access generates a record in the access history access.
-One to one relationship.
+    - Access - Access History: Each individual access creates a corresponding record in the access history.
+One-to-one relationship.

 ## Local installation Backend

 1. Install docker and create a mysql container
-1. Clone the repository
+2. Clone the repository
-2.  ``` $ npm install  ```
+3.  ``` $ npm install  ```
-3. We connect our repository with the database
+4. We connect our repository with the database
-4. ``` $ npm run dev ```
+5. ``` $ npm run dev ```
-5. ``` $ We execute the migrations $ npm run migrate ```
+6. ``` $ We execute the migrations $ npm run migrate ```
-6. ``` $ We run the seeders $ npm run db:seed ```
+7. ``` $ We run the seeders $ npm run db:seed ```

 ### Local installation Frontend